 Richdale, Lancelot Eric

-This biography, written by Christopher Robertson, was first published in the Dictionary of New Zealand Biography, vol 4, 1998.
+This biography, written by Christopher Robertson, was first published in the Dictionary of New Zealand Biography in 1998.

 Lancelot Eric Richdale was born on 4 January 1900 at Marton, the eldest child of Alfred Richdale and his wife, Amy Stewart.
 Alfred became associated with Oscar A. Multon and Frank Stewart in a cordial-manufacturing business at Marton.
 The family later moved to Wanganui, where he established Richdale and Robinson, producers of aerated waters, and later operated a garden nursery and dairy farm.